 For a simple overview on budgeting and goal setting, watch this video from our Principles of Financial Success series.
 It offers simple tips and tricks on how budgeting can help you achieve your financial goals.

 A budget lets you see what you currently spend your money on, making it easier to make decisions about what’s important to you and what habits you might be willing to change to achieve the goals you set.

-Using a tool like the Moneysmart budget planner or a free budgeting app can make the task easier.
+Using a tool like our budget calculator or a free budgeting app can make the task easier.
 Don’t forget to include less frequent expenses like utility bills and car registration and insurance.

 Hopefully, your budget will show a surplus.
 This is the amount you should have to save towards your goals.
 If it doesn’t, you’ll need to take a closer look to see what expenses you could reduce so that you don’t get into financial difficulty.

 Review your budget regularly to ensure you are still on track.

 To be successful in any field, you need the ability to form, commit to, and work towards meaningful goals, exercising discipline to achieve them.